≥92% of participants will know how to identify and manage a patient with a traumatic brain injury.

 6 | Return to sport | Normal game play |

-If an athlete is monitored at home, it is important to teach the observer that the athlete should be awakened from sleep every two hours the first night, and if the athlete is unable to be wakened, immediate help should be attained.
+If an athlete is monitored at home, some clinicians recommend that the athlete be awakened from sleep every two hours the first night, and if the athlete cannot be awakened, immediate help should be attained.
 The athlete should not perform any strenuous activity for 24 hours.
-Other signs that should prompt the athlete to attain immediate medical help include confusion, somnolence, vision difficulties, urinary or bowel incontinence, severe or worsening headaches, vomiting, stiff neck, fever, seizure, restlessness, and unsteadiness, or weakness/numbness of any body part.
-These findings suggest a potential intracranial bleed/cerebral edema secondary to a contusion.
-These signs warrant an evaluation, including a head CT.

 An 85-year-old female was admitted to the hospital following an unwitnessed fall at home in the early hours of the day.
 The client sustained a left humeral fracture and a left hip fracture.
 The client underwent a total hip replacement, and a sling was applied to her left arm two days ago.
-The Occupational Therapist arrives to initiate AROM to the elbow, wrist, and hand and begin lower body dressing training with adaptive equipment.
+The Occupational Therapist arrives to initiate AROM to the elbow, wrist, and hand and begin training with adaptive equipment for lower body dressing.

 While gathering information regarding the client's home situation, prior level of function, and occupational profile, the client indicates that she does not recall the immediate events leading up to the fall (retrograde amnesia), nor does she believe that her family knows she is here in the hospital.
 Following ROM and strength assessment, the client begins complaining of a headache, stating, "I have had a headache since this morning.
 I think it is because of the lights" (photophobia).
 Wrapping up the OT evaluation, the OT advises the nurse of her findings related to retrograde amnesia and complaints of a headache and sensitivity to light.

-The therapist provided ROM exercises to the client in bed with only the over-bed backlight light on and short demonstrations to the client regarding the use of adaptive equipment, beginning with slipper socks and advancing to pants and panties by day 5 of admission.
+The therapist provided ROM exercises to the client in bed with only the over-bed backlight light and short demonstrations on using the adaptive equipment, beginning with slipper socks and advancing to pants and undergarments by day 5 of admission.
 By day 5, the client is no longer complaining of a headache and can now demonstrate the ability to complete lower body dressing with adaptive equipment.

 This case is the typical course of a client initially seen by therapy for orthopedic concerns.
 She was determined later to have sustained a mild TBI due to a fall.
-The client was able to participate in therapy with modifications made to the environment to reduce stimulation and graded activities until symptoms resolved.
+The client could participate in therapy with modifications made to the environment to reduce stimulation and graded activities until symptoms resolved.
 The client will need to be monitored to ensure the resolution of symptoms.

 CEUFast, Inc. is committed to furthering diversity, equity, and inclusion (DEI).
 While reflecting on this course content, CEUFast, Inc. would like you to consider your individual perspective and question your own biases.
 Remember, implicit bias is a form of bias that impacts our practice as healthcare professionals.
 Implicit bias occurs when we have automatic prejudices, judgments, and/or a general attitude towards a person or a group of people based on associated stereotypes we have formed over time.
 These automatic thoughts occur without our conscious knowledge and without our intentional desire to discriminate.
 The concern with implicit bias is that this can impact our actions and decisions with our workplace leadership, colleagues, and even our patients.
 While it is our universal goal to treat everyone equally, our implicit biases can influence our interactions, assessments, communication, prioritization, and decision-making concerning patients, which can ultimately adversely impact health outcomes.
 It is important to keep this in mind in order to intentionally work to self-identify our own risk areas where our implicit biases might influence our behaviors.
 Together, we can cease perpetuating stereotypes and remind each other to remain mindful to help avoid reacting according to biases that are contrary to our conscious beliefs and values.